sekang2/seq-seq-pan/README.md

                         file prefix and sequence header for consensus FASTA /XFMA file -c CONSENSUS_F, --consensus CONSENSUS_F
-                        consensus FASTA file used in XMFA -u, --unambiguous     Do not use ambigiuous IUPAC code in consensus (random choice instead).
-  -m, --merge           Merge small blocks to previous or next block in resolve-step.
+                        consensus FASTA file used in XMFA -m, --merge           Merge small blocks to previous or next block in resolve-step.
   -o ORDER, --order ORDER
                         ordering of output (0,1,2,...) [default: 0]